 From novice to expert, so many like to cook with a cast-iron skillet

 It’s amazing, there are so many different choices out there but still so many choose to cook with a cast iron skillet.
-Sure I mentioned using a skillet is a lot more budget friendly than other cookware.
+Sure, Professional chefs use a lot of stainless steel in restaurants because it responds to heat quicker.

-Okay, I admit there are many fine brands out there
+There are many fine brands out there

 The old-timers still cook great

-- Check for wobble in the pan.
+- check for wobble in the pan

-- Vintage may not mean it’s made in America.
+- vintage may not mean it’s made in America

-- It doesn’t need to be a brand name to cook great meals.
+- it doesn’t need to be a brand name to cook great meals

-- Sellers may be asking too much.
+- sellers may be asking too much

-- A quick research on the foundries name is not enough to determine collectability.
+- a quick research on the foundries name is not enough to determine collectability

-- Cast iron forums or fan pages are a great resource to find out more.
+- cast iron forums or fan pages are a great resource to find out more

 There are few things to consider before rushing out to buy a vintage piece.
 However, a nice new skillet is most likely to be flat and seasoned ready to cook.
 That is why we recommend a new skillet for first-time users.